How are Chairs awarded?

 There are two types of Canada Research Chairs:

-Tier 1 Chairs, tenable for seven years and renewable, are for outstanding researchers acknowledged by their peers as world leaders in
+Tier 1 Chairs, tenable for seven years and renewable once, are for outstanding researchers acknowledged by their peers as world leaders in

 their fields.
-For each Tier 1 Chair, the university receives $200,000 annually for seven years.
+For each Tier 1 Chair, the institution receives $200,000 annually for seven years.

 Tier 2 Chairs, tenable for five years and renewable once, are for exceptional emerging researchers, acknowledged by their peers as having

 the potential to lead in their field.
-For each Tier 2 Chair, the university receives $100,000 annually for five years.
+For each Tier 2 Chair, the institution receives $100,000 annually for five years, with an additional $20,000 annual research stipend for first-term Tier 2 Chairs.

 Infrastructure support from CFI